Political Issues

 In 1787, our ancestors here in the United States of America, created a constitution that put our fledgling republic on a democratic path.
 At that time in history, this was a bold new direction for a nation to take.
 In the years that followed, more and more nations experimented with various forms of democracies.
 Although some of these democracies have been successful, none of them, including our own, have truly lived up to our goals of life, liberty and the pursuit of happiness.

 When our democracy got started, the world was a very different place than it is today.
-Then, life centered on family and community.
+Back then, life centered on family and community.
 The national and state governments were often far away and played limited roles in individuals’ lives.
 It was the local government that mattered, and most individuals could have some say in the affairs of their local government.
 (Although initially, that often meant just the men who were landowners.)

 Over time, our understanding of the merits and limitations of our democracy has grown.
 As our nation has grown, more people have gained the right to vote, our communication and transportation systems have gotten faster, and our state and national governments have grown and taken on a bigger role in managing our lives.
 Our political system has also become more and more dominated by special interests and big money, and less and less responsive to our individual needs.
 As a result of all of this, the voice and power of the average individual today is quite small and is often ignored by our representatives in government.